 May 9, 2024

-The webinar will feature Lucia Sommerer -University of Halle (Germany) and Yale Law School (USA) - and Lena Leffer - University of Halle (Germany) - who will present on "AML and Artificial Intelligence: Potential and Limitations".
+The webinar featured Lucia Sommerer -University of Halle (Germany) and Yale Law School (USA) - and Lena Leffer - University of Halle (Germany) - who presented on "AML and Artificial Intelligence: Potential and Limitations".

 March 7, 2024